logzio/okta-events-hook/README.md

 #### 2.2 Live Testing

-- Trigger an actual Okta event and confirm it appears in your Lambda logs and Logz.io dashboard.
+- Trigger an actual Okta event and confirm it appears in your logs and Logz.io dashboard.

 ---
 ## Development